M Idioms

 miss by a mile

-- fail to hit or do something by a great distance/amount
+- fail to do something by a great amount, to fail to hit something by a great distance

-The soccer player seemed almost certain to score a goal but actually she missed by a mile.
+The football player seemed almost certain to score but actually he missed by a mile.

 miss out on (something)